-The provision, with the other Colleges of Cambridge and the University of Cambridge provides an education for undergraduate and graduate students which are recognised as being of the very highest ability.
-Education and teaching is provided in small groups and this allows for good pastoral, administrative and academic support through the tutorial system.
+The provision, with the other Colleges of Cambridge and the University of Cambridge provides an education for undergraduate and graduate students which are recognised internationally as being of the very highest ability.
+Education and teaching is provided in small groups and this allows for good pastoral, administrative and academic support through the tutorial and graduate mentoring systems.
 Social, cultural, musical, recreational and sporting facilities are available to all students to allow them to realise their full academic and personal potentials whilst studying at the College.
 The general public are also able to attend various educational activities in the College.